 The Eagles star running back signed a lucrative three-year deal worth approximately $37.8 million, including a hefty $11.6 million signing bonus and $26 million guaranteed.

-Philadelphia is giving Barkley close to $24 million over the first two years of the deal.
-His cap hit for the 2024 season is just $3.9 million, and then it increases to $13.5 million in 2025.
+Philadelphia gave Barkley close to $24 million over the first two years of the deal.
+His cap hit for the 2024 season was just $3.9 million, and then it will increase to $13.5 million in 2025.
 In 2026, only $1.5 million of Barkley’s salary is guaranteed.

-Barkley’s contract will pay him $12.6 million annually, making him one of the NFL’s highest-paid running backs.
+Barkley’s contract pays him $12.6 million annually, making him the NFL’s third-highest-paid running back.

 It’s also worth noting that Barkley can earn an additional $9 million in incentives, meaning he could make as much as $46.75 million over the life of his three-year deal with the Eagles.